The Ultimate London Speakeasy Guide

 What looks like a simple staircase leading to a toilet is actually a staircase leading to a secret bar with candlelit tables, jazz singers, cocktails, distillery equipment producing bespoke spirits on-site… and a toilet.
 READ MORE

-How to get in: Find a public toilet in Kentish Town.
+How to get in: Find a public toilet in Kentish Town or Camden.
 Hope for the best.

 BYOC | Camden